LeosPrograms/holochain/crates/holochain_raft/notes.md

 - the way to let the application decide, is for the leader's application to receive a signal that a merge is happening, so that...
 - the leader's application can do a read and find the "merging" state entry, combine the data, and append a "merged" entry with the final result
   - IF a raft state machine is able to be provided by the application, this happens for free, because the state machine can handle the merge itself
+    - see https://github.com/databendlabs/openraft/blob/e7237893046b2e99d673261464ce4a840f511a0c/openraft/src/storage/v2/raft_state_machine.rs for trait that needs to be (partially) implemented by the app
   - if a generic SM is used, then either one of these should be done (which one I'm not sure due to my ignorance of raft):
     - a "snapshot" entry should be appended which wipes out all other context and just uses that snapshot as the snapshot from this point forward
     - or, if possible, a snapshot can be installed directly without committing a new entry